Start the Countdown: Bloomsbury to Publish “Sibling Rivalry” in March 2026

 I don’t frequent these marijuana dispensaries (though I would pay to see the staff at Cure dressed up like Robert Smith).
 I know a dozen folks who’ve been growing their own for decades.
 When Maine legalized the skunk in 2009, when municipalities decriminalized possession in 2013, I got separate calls from friends familiar with my personal habits.
 You celebrating? they asked.
 No sir, I told them.
 My lifestyle hasn’t changed one iota.

 But psilocybin?
 That’s another matter.
 After consuming my fair share of mushrooms during the 1980s, I didn’t partake for long stretches of my subsequent adulthood.
 There were a few one-off experiences during The Aughts, when I consumed the same 3 to 3.5 grams that folks routinely scarfed during the second Reagan administration.
 But I mainly left them alone — because a standard 20th-century dose of 3.5 grams could mean a 7- to 9-hour commitment.
 Easy to carve out, as a college student, over a weekend.
-Not so much when one is working 9 to 5, with a wife and small kids.
+Not so much when one is working 9 to 5 with a wife and small kids.

 However, I’m here to report that shrooms are back, in a very different but curiously familiar way, particularly among my Gen X and late-stage Boomer cohort.
 Psilocybin products remain technically illegal in Maine, for now.
 But not in California or several other states… Ain’t federalism and the U.S. Postal Service grand?

 The difference 40 years can make has proved both fascinating and nuanced.
-Four or five years ago, a buddy of mine revealed that he’d been procuring his mushrooms in a unique form: from a vendor who, when he wasn’t painting houses, gathered the particulate, or shake, from the bottom of a 1-gallon plastic storage bag.
+Four or five years ago, a buddy of mine revealed that he’d been procuring his mushrooms in a unique form: from a vendor who, when he wasn’t painting houses, gathered the particulate, or shake, from the bottom of a 1-gallon plastic storage bags.
 He’d fill and sell cute-little 1-gram capsules that, I discovered, represented the perfect microdose.
 Perfect for me anyway.

 Nothing psychedelic, mind you.
 As with THC and alcohol, everyone processes these chemical compounds differently.
 I never got an acid-style trip out of psilocybin shrooms, no matter how many grams I gobbled.
 These 1-gram shake capsules produced a delightfully toned-down buzz that lasted 2-3 hours and didn’t continually lobby my brain for more, more, more.
 You know, like other white, powdery drugs I associate with the 1980s.